 What Is Labia Majoraplasty?

+Labia majoraplasty is a type of aesthetic vaginal surgery (AVS) designed to reshape the outer lips of your vagina.
 In some women, the external lips of the vagina can become elongated, bulge or appear asymmetrical.
 The outer lips, known as the labia majora, may look this way from birth or develop due to childbirth, aging or weight loss.
 During a labia majoraplasty, the gynecologic surgeon will remove excess skin to reduce and reshape the labia majora.

 Labia Majoraplasty Candidates